ulzha/spive/docs/README.md

     mvn verify

-A basic "walking skeleton" can be launched in a docker-compose environment:
+A basic "walking skeleton" can be launched in a `docker compose` environment:

     ./tools/dev-0/start.sh